-Students in Year 11 and 12 work towards achieving The Western Australian Certificate of Education (WACE)

-The Western Australian Certificate of Education (WACE) is awarded to senior secondary school students who satisfy its requirements.
+Students in Year 11 and 12 work towards achieving The Western Australian Certificate of Education (WACE).
+WACE is awarded to senior secondary school students who satisfy its requirements.
 It is a senior secondary certificate recognised nationally in the Australian Qualifications Framework.